 Please read the boxes headed "IMPORTANT!
-READ ME FIRST!" on page 42 and 49 before proceeding.
+READ ME FIRST!" on pages 38 and 46 before proceeding.

-- 1. All wiring must be in accordance with all applicable codes. - 2.
-The heater, when installed, must be electrically grounded and bonded in accordance with local codes or, in the absence of local codes, with the National Electrical Code or the Canadian Electrical Code (as applicable).
-A bonding lug is provided on the outside of the panel under the vent for this purpose. - 3.
-Electrical power circuits to the pool heater must follow local codes and National Electrical Code or Canadian Electrical Code (as applicable). - 4.
-All wiring between the heater and devices not attached to it, or between separate devices which are installed in the field, must be "Type T" wire rated for 35°C rise. - 5.
+- All wiring must be in accordance with all applicable codes.
+1. - The heater, when installed, must be electrically grounded and bonded in accordance with local codes or, in the absence of local codes, with the National Electrical Code or the Canadian Electrical Code (as applicable).
+A bonding lug is 2. provided on the outside of the panel under the vent for this purpose.
+IMPORTANT NOTICE: See next page for important HEATER BONDING information. - 3.
+Electrical power circuits to the pool heater must follow local codes and National Electrical Code or Canadian Electrical Code (as applicable). - 120V 240V 4.
+All wiring between the heater and devices not attached to it, or between separate devices which are installed in the field, must be "Type T" wire rated for 35°C rise.
 All line voltage wiring shall be enclosed in approved flexible conduit, and shall be securely attached to the field wiring box located inside the access door panel.
-The conduit or cable connector at the field wiring box should contain an insulating bushing or its equivalent to prevent abrasion of the wires as they enter the box. - 6.
-The filter pump should run continuously when the heater is on, and for at least 5 minutes after the heater turns off.
-Any switches in the pump circuit (including circuit breakers) that can disconnect the pump must also disconnect the heater.
+The conduit or cable connector at the field wiring box should contain an insulating bushing